roman-milk/roman-milk.github.io/becoming-a-slut-wife-christina.md

+===

- ****** Becoming A Slut Wife: Christina (3) ****** byJust_Plain_Bob© Author's Note: This story is a continuation of three other stories.
+Author's Note: This story is a continuation of three other stories.
 Some time back I received an email from a fan telling me how much she liked my stories.
 A week later she sent me another email commenting on another story of mine.
 Then she said that she wished she could write:

  *